gandjustas/sptypescript/README.md

 ##Samples
 Besides the definitions, the project also contains many great samples of SharePoint JSOM usage.
 No doubt, all of them are made with TypeScript!

-Currently we have the following examples:
+Currently we have the following samples:

 1. JSOM: Basic tasks in SharePoint using JSOM with TypeScript
 2. JSOM: Working with taxonomy with TypeScript
 3. mQuery: Sample dynamic table